Internal review into Indigenous Services Canada should be public, advocate says - The Turtle Island News

 Another $20 billion has been earmarked to reform the system over the next five years, with some measures set to take effect as of Friday.

+Once an agreement is finalized, it must be brought before a court before any compensation is released.

+“I don’t want to set expectations for survivors that may not be accurate,” Hajdu said of the timelines.

-A public notice on the federal government’s procurement website says it has chosen the University of Ottawa to conduct the internal review, which will cost $750,000.
+Meanwhile, a public notice on the federal government’s procurement website says it has chosen the University of Ottawa to conduct the internal review into her department, which will cost $750,000.

 “As negotiations toward a final settlement agreement remain ongoing, we cannot provide any more details at this time. ”